Variant Perception

 Where We Disagree With the Market

 The sharpest disagreement is on FY2027, not FY2026.
-Sell-side consensus has anchored FY2027 EPS at $17.76 against an FY2026 number of $17.72 — a flat-line that simultaneously requires hospital EBITDA to take a $300–500M OBBBA Medicaid hit, the buyback flywheel to stall, and USPI same-facility growth to decelerate to the lower band, all in the same year.
+Sell-side consensus has anchored FY2027 EPS at $17.76 against an FY2026 number of $17.72 — a flat-line that requires hospital EBITDA to take a $300–500M OBBBA Medicaid hit, the buyback program to stall, and USPI same-facility growth to decelerate to the lower band, all in the same year.
 Each piece is plausible in isolation; the joint probability is not.
-The buyback math alone — at the FY2025 cadence of ~$1.39B annual repurchase against a ~$17B market cap — mechanically retires roughly 7–8% of the float and should lift per-share earnings even in a flat consolidated EBITDA scenario.
-Where we disagree is not direction (sell-side already sits at $240 vs. a $187 tape) but what the FY2027 anchor is implicitly worth — and the resolving signal is observable inside the next two earnings cycles.
+The buyback math alone — ~$1.39B annual repurchase against a ~$17B market cap — mechanically retires roughly 7–8% of the float and lifts per-share earnings even in a flat consolidated EBITDA scenario.
+Our disagreement is not directional (sell-side already sits at $240 vs. a $187 tape) but on what the FY2027 anchor is implicitly worth — and the resolving signal is observable inside the next two earnings cycles.

-A secondary disagreement runs in the opposite direction: the headline 10% FCF yield is real on paper but ~30% smaller after physician-JV distributions and the non-recurring Conifer contract buyout.
-Passive screens treat a $2.5–2.8B FCF guide as durable; the underlying owner-level cash flow is closer to $1.6–1.83B and the FY2026–2028 prints are inflated by ~$600M annually of one-time CommonSpirit cash.
-That gap is what makes the bull SOTP narrative deserve a haircut even if the FY2027 anchor is too low.
+A secondary disagreement runs in the opposite direction: the headline ~10% FCF yield is real on paper but ~30% smaller after physician-JV distributions and the non-recurring Conifer contract buyout.
+Passive screens treat the $2.5–2.8B FCF guide as durable; underlying owner-level cash flow is closer to $1.6–1.83B, and FY2026–2028 prints are inflated by ~$600M annually of one-time CommonSpirit cash.
+That gap warrants a haircut to the bull SOTP framing even if the FY2027 anchor is too low.

 Variant Perception Scorecard